ksumngs/yavsap/docs/parameters.rst

 Lowest depth allowable for assembly to proceed.

-Corresponds to the |stopOnLowCoverage option of Canu|_.
+Corresponds to the :ref:`stopOnLowCoverage` option of Canu.

-.. |stopOnLowCoverage option of Canu| replace:: ``stopOnLowCoverage`` option of Canu
-.. _stopOnLowCoverage option of Canu: https://canu.readthedocs.io/en/latest/parameter-reference.html#stoponlowcoverage

 Haplotyping Options
 -------------------